tlhunter/node-sorted-set/README.md

-# redis-sorted-set
+# @tlhunter/sorted-set

 A JavaScript implementation of Redis' [Sorted Sets](https://redis.io/commands#sorted_set).
-Keeps a set of keys in order based on their score.
+Keeps a collection of "members" in order based on their score.
 Uses skip lists under the hood, [like Redis does](http://stackoverflow.com/a/9626334/638546).

-This is a fork of the brilliant but abandoned [sorted-map](https://www.npmjs.com/package/sorted-map) package by [Eli Skeggs](https://github.com/skeggse).
+This is a fork of the brilliant but abandoned [redis-sorted-map](https://www.npmjs.com/package/redis-sorted-map) package by [Akseli Palén](https://github.com/axelpale) which was itself a fork of the brilliant but abandoned [sorted-map](https://www.npmjs.com/package/sorted-map) package by [Eli Skeggs](https://github.com/skeggse).

 ![A Skip List](/doc/skip-list.png?raw=true)